jjbhatt/Angular/AngularCrud/README.md

-# AllInAngular
+# Angular CRUD

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+This includes basic CRUD operation by consuming the ASP.NET Web API.

 ## Development server